-“The mission of the Fond du Lac School District School Counseling Program, in partnership with families and our community, is to advocate for each student’s short and long term success by providing equitable access to a data-driven comprehensive school counseling program.
-This includes the delivery of individual and small group counseling, core curriculum lessons, and student planning services to promote positive academic, career and social/emotional development.”
+“The mission of the Fond du Lac School District School Counseling Program is to advocate for each student’s success by providing equitable access to a data-driven comprehensive school counseling program that delivers curriculum, responsive services and student planning to promote positive academic, career and social/emotional development.”

-“The vision of the Fond du Lac School District Counseling Program is for every student to acquire the academic, career, and social/emotional skills to achieve their fullest potential, realize their true value and worth, and have the grit and resilience needed to make a positive difference in their home, workplace and global community.”
+“The vision of the Fond du Lac School District School Counseling Program is for every student to acquire the academic, career, and personal/social skills to achieve their fullest potential and make a positive difference in their home, workplace and global community.”

 Community Based Services Overview